AdaGold/standalone-exercises/hotel-revisited.md

 - What classes does each implementation include?
 Are the lists the same?
 - Write down a sentence to describe each class.
 - How do the classes relate to each other?
 It might be helpful to draw a diagram on a whiteboard or piece of paper.
 - What **data** does each class store?
-Are they different for the two implementations?
+How (if at all) does this differ between the two implementations?
 - What **methods** does each class have?
-Are they different for the two implementations?
+How (if at all) does this differ between the two implementations?
 - Consider the `Order#total_price` method.
 In each implementation:
     - Is logic to compute the price delegated to "lower level" classes like `ShoppingCart` and `CartEntry`, or is it retained in `Order`?
     - Does `total_price` directly manipulate the instance variables of other classes?
+- If we decide items are cheaper if bought in bulk, how would this change the code?
+Which implementation is easier to modify?
 - Which implementation better adheres to the single responsibility principle?
+- Bonus question once you've read Metz ch.
+3: Which implementation is more loosely coupled?

 Once you've responded to the prompts, `git add design-activity.md` and `git commit`!